aiidateam/aiida-tutorials/docs/sections/writing_workflows/errors.md

 ```

 The inputs and output that we define are essentially determined by the sub process that the work chain will be running.
-Since the `ArithmeticAddCalculation` requires the inputs `x` and `y`, and produces the `sum` as output, we {}`mirror` those in the specification of the work chain, otherwise we wouldn't be able to pass the necessary inputs.
+Since the `ArithmeticAddCalculation` requires the inputs `x` and `y`, and produces the `sum` as output, we mirror those in the specification of the work chain, otherwise we wouldn't be able to pass the necessary inputs.
 Finally, we define the logical outline, which if you look closely, resembles the logical flow chart presented in {numref}`workflow-error-handling-flow-loop` a lot.
 We start by *setting up* the work chain and then enter a loop: *while* the subprocess has not yet finished successfully *and* we haven't exceeded the maximum number of iterations, we *run* another instance of the process and then *inspect* the results.
 The while conditions are implemented in the `should_run_process` outline step.